 Depending on the size of the animal, pets around the age of 5-7 are considered middle-aged to middle-aged.
 And as cats age, so do their nutritional needs.
 For example, senior cat meals are typically lower in calories but higher in fiber, and often have supplements specific to this life stage, such as joint support and antioxidants.
 Feeding pets a full-stage cat food will provide an excess of "fat and nutrients that older pets don't need."

 (4) Fat belly

 It's not hard for a pet to put some extra weight on their body, but it's especially noticeable with kittens.
-If your pet needs to lose weight, a diet specifically designed for weight loss will ensure they eat fewer calories while still having the right amount of essential nutrients, vitamins and minerals in freeze-dried cat food.
+If your pet needs to lose weight, a diet specifically designed for weight loss will ensure they eat fewer calories while still having the right amount of essential nutrients, vitamins and minerals in freeze-dried cat food such as our freeze dried tuna for cats.
 These diets leverage the latest research in pet weight management to ensure your cat maintains a healthy weight!
 If your cat is overweight or obese, it's a good idea to think about ways to improve your cat's diet.

 (5) Blood sugar disorder

 Chronic flatulence, soft stools, or short temper can be caused by food intolerances or poor quality cat food.
 Gastrointestinal discomfort can be inconvenient for the owner and can also be uncomfortable for your pet.
 However, it is possible that these problems can be solved by changing the cat food.